Real critical exponents from the $\varepsilon$-expansion in an interacting $U(1)$ model with non-Hermitian $Z_4$ anisotropy: Model

 \section{Model}

 In this work we study the critical behavior of the following $d$-dimensional complex scalar $U(1)$-invariant model,

 where a $Z_{4}$ anisotropy potential is included,

-with $u>0$, $v,w\in\mathbb{R}$, and the non-Hermitian character of the theory is encoded in the terms having a nonzero value of the coupling constant $w$.
-Since $\mathcal{PT}$ symmetry maps both $\psi$ and $\psi^*$ into $-\psi$ and $-\psi^*$ and $\mathcal{T}i\mathcal{T}^{-1}=-i$ the corresponding Hamiltonian is also $\mathcal{PT}$-symmetric.
+To ensure the stability of the real part of the potential in the Lagrangian \eqref{Eq:L}, we require $u>2|v|$ and $v,w\in\mathbb{R}$.
+The non-Hermitian character of the theory is encoded in the terms having a nonzero value of the coupling constant $w$.
+Following other studies of non-Hermitian field theories \cite{Ogilvie,Nussinov-PRL-2025,ME_Fisher_PhysRevLett.40.1610}, we also consider an Euclidean formulation for our model.

+Since $\mathcal{PT}$ symmetry maps both $\psi$ and $\psi^*$ into $-\psi$ and $-\psi^*$ and $\mathcal{T}i\mathcal{T}^{-1}=-i$, the corresponding Hamiltonian is also $\mathcal{PT}$-symmetric.
 The Hermitian model $(w=0)$ applies to different physical contexts.
 For instance, it occurs as an effective theory associated to the breaking of the $SU(N)$ symmetry in a non-Abelian Higgs model \cite{Hooft}.
 More recently, it has been studied for $d=3$ as an effective field theory for the transition to valence-bond solid phases \cite{Pujari}.
-This model is closely related to the 4-state clock model.
+The Lagrangian is closely related to the 4-state clock model.
 This connection is easily established by rewriting the complex scalar field in terms of polar coordinates, $\psi=\rho e^{i\theta}/\sqrt{2}$, in which case the Lagrangian becomes,

-With this parametrization the $\mathcal{PT}$ symmetry acts as, $\mathcal{P}\theta\mathcal{P}^{-1}=-\theta$ and $\mathcal{T}i\mathcal{T}^{-1}=-i$.
+With this parametrization the $\mathcal{PT}$ symmetry acts as, $\mathcal{P}\theta\mathcal{P}^{-1}=-\theta+\pi$ and $\mathcal{T}i\mathcal{T}^{-1}=-i$.
 The amplitude $\rho$ is both $\mathcal{P}$- and $\mathcal{T}$-invariant.
 Reparametrizing the phase as $\theta\to\theta+(i/4){\rm arctanh}(w/v)$ \cite{Bender} leads to the following equivalent Lagrangian,